Pullbacks of metric bundles and Cannon-Thurston maps: Metric bundles

 The following corollary follows from the proof of Proposition 2.10 of \cite{pranab-mahan}.
 We include it for the sake of completeness. \begin{cor} Given any metric (graph) bundle $\pi:X\map B$ and $b_1, b_2\in B$ we can define a map $\phi:F_{b_1}\map F_{b_2}$ such that $d_X(x, \phi(x))\leq 3c +3cd_B(b_1, b_2)$ (resp. $d(x, \phi(x))=d_B(b_1,b_2)$) for all $x\in F_{b_1}$. \end{cor}

 \proof The statement about the metric graph bundle is trivially true by Lemma \ref{lifting geodesics} (1).
-For the metric bundle case, fix a dotted $1$-quaigeodesic (resp. a geodesic) $\gamma$ joining $b_1$ to $b_2$.
-Then for all $x\in F_{b_1}$ fix for once and all a dotted lift (resp. an isometric lift) $\tilde{\gamma}$ as constructed in the proof of the Lemma \ref{lifting geodesics} which starts from $x$ and set $\phi(x)=\tilde{\gamma}(b_2)$.
+For the metric bundle case, fix a dotted $1$-quasigeodesic $\gamma$ joining $b_1$ to $b_2$.
+Then for all $x\in F_{b_1}$ fix for once and all a dotted lift $\tilde{\gamma}$ as constructed in the proof of the Lemma \ref{lifting geodesics} which starts from $x$ and set $\phi(x)=\tilde{\gamma}(b_2)$.
 The statement then follows from Lemma \ref{lifting geodesics}(2).